O

 My son's name is Daniel.

-Dan was unarmed when he was killed by police officers.
+He was unarmed when he was killed by police officers.

 Placeholder Image

-My son's name is Moose.
+My grandson's name is Moose.